Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 We have extensively tested our method for all the simulated showers.
 Some of these comparisons are summarized in Fig.~\ref{fig:AngleDeltaE}, where we show the opening angle between the polarizations of the electric field predicted by the model and that obtained in the full simulation.
 The opening angle is shown as a function of shower zenith angle $\theta$ for observer positions along the West direction on the ground at several distances to the shower core.
 For each $\theta$ these distances are given relative to the distance $r_{\rm Cher}$ to the Cherenkov ring, e.g. $0.5\,r_{\rm Cher}$ (red squares) refer to positions half way between the core and the Cherenkov ring.
 It is important to notice that $r_{\rm Cher}$ increases with $\theta$, and in this plot equal values of $r/r_{\rm Cher}$ for different $\theta$ correspond to different actual distances on the ground $r$.
 As can be seen in the figure, for showers with $\theta\gtrsim20^\circ$ the opening angle is very small, below $\sim 2^\circ$.
 In the bottom panel of Fig.~\ref{fig:AngleDeltaE} we show the relative difference between the amplitude of the total electric field as obtained with our method and that from the full simulation for the same observers and shower geometries as in the top panel.
 The differences are smaller than $\sim 5\%$ for $\theta\gtrsim20^\circ$.
 These comparisons demonstrate that the method works to a very good level of accuracy, validating the assumptions we made in Section \ref{sec:model}.
 The more vertical showers with $\theta\lesssim 20^\circ$ will be discussed in Section~\ref{sec:errors}.

 In Fig.~\ref{fig:cathedrals} we show a comparison between $\vert \vec{E}\vert$ as predicted by the model and as obtained in Monte Carlo simulations for showers at different zenith angles and along two directions on the ground, namely the EW (top) and NS (bottom) directions.
 Again, the agreement between our method and the simulations is at a few percent level.
 The Cherenkov ellipse is apparent, the major axis of the ellipse lying along the NS direction as expected for a shower coming from the North.
 The major and minor axes of the ellipse grow with increasing $\theta$, mainly due to geometrical projection effects associated to the fact that the shower develops further from ground as $\theta$ increases.
-This is only partially compensated by a decrease of the Cherenkov angle because shower maximum occurs in a less dense atmosphere as the zenith angle increases \cite{ZHAireS_ANITA}.
+This is only partially compensated by a decrease of the Cherenkov angle because as the zenith angle increases, shower maximum occurs in a less dense atmosphere \cite{ZHAireS_ANITA}.
 In the most vertical shower shown in Fig.~\ref{fig:cathedrals} the Cherenkov ellipse is less apparent, mainly because in less inclined showers the lateral extent of the shower becomes important \cite{Washington_icrc2013}.
 As explained above, the asymmetry of the field along the EW direction is clearly visible in the top panel of Fig.~\ref{fig:cathedrals}.
 In the bottom panel of Fig.~\ref{fig:cathedrals} one can see that the amplitude of the electric field North of the core is slightly underestimated.
 In this geometry ($\varphi=90^\circ$), antennas North of the core are closer to the shower than antennas South of the core, leading to larger fields North of the core.
-This early/late asymmetry is not yet included in the simple model.